minetest/minetest/doc/android.md

   > key.alias=Minetest

 * To build on Windows, you might need the external unix dependency [gettext](https://www.gnu.org/software/gettext/) (Also available through [scoop](https://scoop.sh/), for easier installation).
-Additionally, the `gradle` command can be used instead of `gradlew`.
+Additionally, if the `gradlew` command is missing, `gradle wrapper` or `gradle` can be used.